 For example, you can buy “actual cash value” (depreciated) coverage for your personal property, or you can buy replacement cost coverage for your personal possessions.

 Certain items such as jewelry, collectibles or other valuable items may have a value limit or require additional insurance coverage to provide full coverage for loss, theft or damage.
 You will also be responsible for a deductible, which is an out-of-pocket expense.

-In the event that a visitor to your home, condo or apartment is severely injured, that person can file a claim with your insurance company, and your insurer will address the claim.
+If a visitor to your home, condo, townhouse or apartment is severely injured, that person can file a claim with your insurance company, and your insurer will address the claim.

 Renters insurance is important because your possessions are not protected by the landlord’s insurance policy.
 Landlord insurance covers damage to the building but does not protect your possessions.